CacherApp/cacher-run-server/README.md

 #### Debugging

-If you run into issues with the server not starting or if your file handler does not perform as you expected, debug the problem via the log file at `~/.cacher/logs/run-server.log`.
+If you run into issues with the server not starting or if your file handler does not perform as expected, debug the problem via the log file: `~/.cacher/logs/run-server.log`.

 #### With standalone server